 Considerations for Application and Environment

-When considering how to choose the right plastic material, application and environment is the first consideration.
 It starts by carefully looking at what the application needs and where the final product will be used.
 From dealing with hot and cold to handling mechanical stress, every factor is a guide to finding the right material.

 Here are some usual plastic properties to think about for environmental applications.